 As your BSF population gets more crowded

 Once your BSF colony is more established, the larvae themselves will be the natural fighters against houseflies.
 As they get more crowded, the grubs will excrete more of a type of pheromone, especially when they're chewing foods.
 This pheromone keeps the houseflies away.
 During the first 1 or 2 weeks, you may see some houseflies around.
-But when your colony is shaping up, you'll see the houseflies naturally disappear.
+But when your colony is building up, you'll see the houseflies naturally disappear.
 There's no more room & no more food for the flies or her babies to survive.
 So she leaves.

 Dealing with ants

 Ants may appear because of the sugars in the foods like an apple & so on.
 It may also be a sign that the houseflies have successfully laid their eggs around the box.
 Because ants love & fight for their little maggots.
-The drastic approach to controlling ants is to spray some anti-ant solution & sprinkle some powder around the box.
+The drastic approach to controlling ants is to spray some anti-ant solution around the box.
 This method helps stop the ants quickly but the chemicals may have effects on the young BSF larvae.

-One way to keep the ants away
+Another way to keep the ants away

 Also, like before, start off with a small amount of food first.
 Then, slowly work your way up as your BSF grubs grow bigger.
 As we already know, nature leaves nothing to waste & any excess food in the bin will definitely attract one or two visitors.